RhettRautsaw/PreMiEr_PacBio_tutorial/MAG_Pipeline/README.md

 We will use `tmux` to setup background jobs.

 ```
-tmux new -s small_metagenome
+tmux new -s MAG_WDL

 miniwdl run HiFi-MAG-WDL_v1.0.1/workflows/main.wdl \
 	--input input.hpc.json \
-	--dir /work/username/small_metagenome \
+	--dir MAG_WDL_OUT \
 	--verbose
 ```

 Detach tmux session by hitting `Ctrl+b` and then `d`.
 This will allow miniwdl to continue running in the background.
 If you'd like to view progress and the output of miniwdl, you can reattach your session by typing:

 ```
-tmux attach -t small_metagenome
+tmux attach -t MAG_WDL
 ```

-Once miniwdl completes, you can close the tmux session by typing exit in the attached session
+Once miniwdl completes, you can close the tmux session by typing `exit` in the attached session

 # 5. Understanding the Output
-A directory named `small_metagenome` will be created and inside these directories will be another dated directory with the format (`YYYYMMDD_HHMMSS_metagenomics`) corresponding to when the workflow was started.
+A directory named `MAG_WDL_OUT` will be created and inside these directories will be another dated directory with the format (`YYYYMMDD_HHMMSS_metagenomics`) corresponding to when the workflow was started.
 If a workflow needs to be restarted, you can submit the same command and it will create a second dated directory and cache the successful parts of the previous run to get to completion faster.

-Inside `small_metagenome/YYYYMMDD_HHMMSS_metagenomics`, you will find several `call-*` directories which are the working directories for different parts of the workflow.
+Inside `MAG_WDL_OUT/YYYYMMDD_HHMMSS_metagenomics`, you will find several `call-*` directories which are the working directories for different parts of the workflow.
 Unless you are attempting to troubleshoot why your workflow is failing, these can be ignored.

 Focus on the `out` directory and `outputs.json` file as the final outputs.
 In particular, the `out` directory will contain several sub-directories for different tasks in the workflow.
 You can find a full description of each of these directories here [(Output Directories Docs)](https://github.com/PacificBiosciences/HiFi-MAG-WDL/tree/main?tab=readme-ov-file#workflow-outputs).

-If this is a family analysis, you may yet find subdirectories beneath this for each sample in your family.
-These will be numbered based on the order they are supplied in the input WDL.
-For example:
 ```
-small_metagenome/
+MAG_WDL_OUT/
  └── 20250325_004446_metagenomics/
       └── out/
           └── mag_summary_txt/